publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [4.2.1] - 28 May 2024 =

+* Update : Grant Calendar, Overview and Boards screens access to editors and authors on new installation, #1640
+* Update : Tidy up the "Features" screen, #1649
+* Update : Small typo after updating card data, #1653
+* Update : Update "metadata" name in settings, #1641
+* Fixed : Content Overview and Board using english label in meta query filter, #1654
+* Update : Register pp_view_content_board with Capabilities, #1639
+* Update : Planner v.4.2.0 Translation Updates-ES-FR-IT, #1647

 = [4.2.0] - 16 May 2024 =